 Introduction

 This exhibit is based on a collaborative faculty-student research project that I organized in three of my history of sexuality classes at San Francisco State University from 2019 to 2022.
-I organized this project in part because I had just finished working on The Stonewall Riots: A Documentary History and I was interested in learning more about what was happening at the university where I work during the Stonewall era.[1]
+I developed this project in part because I had just finished working on The Stonewall Riots: A Documentary History and I was interested in learning more about what was happening at the university where I work during the Stonewall era, when the gay liberation, lesbian feminist, and trans liberation movements became more influential.[1]
 Another prompt was SF State’s fiftieth anniversary commemoration of the 1968-69 Third World Liberation Front Strike, which made me wonder about how, why, and whether the strike had relationships to LGBTQ liberation.
-A third reason was a legal history project that I was doing on the struggles that occurred in the 1970s when newly-established gay student groups were denied official recognition by fourteen public universities and many private ones; I was curious about what happened at SF State in this regard.[2]
+A third reason was a legal history project I was completing on the court-based struggles that occurred in the 1970s when newly-established gay student groups were denied official recognition by fourteen public universities and many private ones; I was curious about what happened at SF State in this regard.[2]
 Yet another prompt was the work being done at many colleges and universities to hold these institutions accountable for their historical connections to genocide, slavery, racism, and sexism.
 Finally, I was interested, as a teacher, in showing my students that they could do politically meaningful historical scholarship, that their own university could be researched and historicized, and that they could make original contributions to our knowledge about the history of sexuality in general and LGBTQ history in particular.

-More than forty students at San Francisco State University, all of whom are listed in the acknowledgements, contributed to this project, as did research assistants Adam Nichols, Jennifer Zoland, and Zachary Greenberg.
-The project thus far has generated a teaching-oriented essay that was published in the journal California History, an essay by M.A. student Ruth Etta Hyde Truman that was published in the SF State History Department’s student journal, and a short introduction to the project in SF State’s alumni magazine.[3]
+More than forty students at San Francisco State University, all listed in the acknowledgments, contributed to this project, as did research assistants Adam Nichols, Jennifer Zoland, and Zachary Greenberg.
+The project thus far has generated a teaching-oriented essay published in the journal California History, an essay by M.A. student Ruth Etta Hyde Truman in the SF State History Department’s student journal, and a short introduction to the project in SF State’s alumni magazine.[3]

 While the larger project addresses the history of sexuality and sexual politics at SF State from 1969 to 1974, this exhibit focuses more narrowly on LGBTQ history.
-Readers interested in non-LGBTQ topics, including non-LGBTQ aspects of interracial sex, pornography, sexual commerce, sex education, sexual health, sexual reproduction, the sexual revolution, sexually-transmitted diseases, sexual violence, sex work, and student-faculty sex at SF State, will find media stories listed in one of the annotated bibliographies included in this exhibit.
+Readers interested in non-LGBTQ topics, including non-LGBTQ aspects of interracial sex, pornography, sexual commerce, sex education, sexual health, sexual reproduction, the sexual revolution, sexually transmitted diseases, sexual violence, sex work, and student-faculty sex at SF State, will find media stories listed and linked in one of the annotated bibliographies included in this exhibit.

 Before turning to the main sections of the exhibit, readers might find it helpful to know a little about the history of the institution now called San Francisco State University.
 SF State was founded in 1899 as the San Francisco State Normal School.
 It was renamed San Francisco State Teachers College in 1921 and San Francisco State College in 1935.
 In 1960, SF State joined the California State College system, which later was renamed the California State University (or Cal State).
 San Francisco State University acquired its current name in 1972.